Mets' Pete Alonso faces potential last Citi Field home game Sunday

 The Mets will host the Phillies on Sunday night in their Queens regular-season finale.
 Alonso is slated to be a free agent after the season.
-It is entirely feasible the Mets come back for playoff dates, but they won’t know for sure for another week-plus.
+It is entirely feasible that the Mets will come back for playoff dates, but they won’t know for sure for another week-plus.

-“It’s a big game for the team,” Alonso said.
+“It’s a big game for the team,” Alonso said Saturday.
 “How my mind is: I’m not really focused on the hypotheticals and the potentials because my mind is pretty set on, hey, this isn’t going to be the last game because we’re going to be going far in the postseason.
 For me, that’s what the goal is.
 That’s what the goal has always been.”

 Then he offered, unsolicited and more emphatically than in the past, about free agency: “Regarding future stuff, I mean, we love it here.
 I love it here.
 Can’t guarantee anything, but my family and I, we love it here.
 It’s been such a treat . . .
 I trust and believe that the right thing is supposed to happen in the offseason, but right now, I’m really locked in on helping this team get to the playoffs and going really deep.”